-Vital Features of Counseling:
+What are the Vital Features of Counseling -

 Assessment of Risk:

-Assessment of risk is based on the frequency of sexual activity, the type of sexual behavior of an individual, high-risk lifestyles (IV drug users, homosexuals, bisexual men), history of blood transfusion or organ transplant and exposure to non-sterile invasive procedures like tattooing.
+Assessment of risk is based on the frequency of sexual activity, the type of sexual behavior of an individual, high-risk lifestyles (IV drug users, homosexuals, bisexual men), history of blood transfusion or organ transplant, and exposure to non-sterile invasive procedures like tattooing.

 Assessment of Psychological Factors and Knowledge:

 The counseling should be private and confidential.
 The patient should be given time to absorb the news.
-Thereafter, he should be given a clear, factual explanation of what the news means without speculation about prognosis or estimates of time left to live.
-The shock of the diagnosis is acknowledged, support is offered, provided hope and optimism for achievable solutions to the possible personal and practical problems are encouraged.If resources are available, then it is justifiable to talk about the efficacy of antiviral treatment.
+Thereafter, they should be given a clear, factual explanation of what the news means without speculation about prognosis or estimates of time left to live.
+The shock of the diagnosis is acknowledged, support is offered, hope and optimism are provided for achievable solutions to the possible personal and practical problems.If resources are available, then it is justifiable to talk about the efficacy of antiviral treatment.

-Because of the high rates of substance abuse, psychiatric disorders and other psychological vulnerabilities, it is imperative that psychiatric treatment be included as an important part of the therapy of HIV infected individuals.
+Because of the high rates of substance abuse, psychiatric disorders, and other psychological vulnerabilities, it is imperative that psychiatric treatment be included as an important part of the therapy of HIV-infected individuals.
 The current role of psychiatrists and mental health professionals in caring for patients living with HIV primarily are: